 PROUDLY SPONSORED BY

-Start and finish all routes at the southwest corner of the City Park, located at the corner of Hawthorne St. and Elm Ave.
+Start and finish of all routes is at the picnic shelter on Elm Street on the west edge of City Park.
 Each registrant receives a goodie bag that includes a t-shirt.
 The finish line features great post ride food, but you will also want to explore everything that the Rendezvous Celebration has to offer.

 Price is $65 per rider until July 15, and $75 per rider thereafter.

-Registration and goodie bag pick-up will be available Friday night, August 2nd, from 4PM to 6PM at the southwest corner of City Park.
+Registration and goodie bag pick-up will be available Friday night, July 31, from 4pm to 6pm at the picnic shelter on Elm St on the west side of the City Park.
 Linger at the park and enjoy the food, music and beer garden the night before the ride.
 Day of ride registration is also available up to 30 minutes before the ride.

 Riders of all abilities will find a course suited to their preferences.
 The 100 milers go around Colville Mountain and then to Lake Roosevelt and up Northport-Flat Creek Road following the northwest shore of the lake before crossing the Northport bridge and returning along the lake.
 (4754’ elevation) The metric century riders tackle the Onion Creek hill before dropping down and joining the 100 milers as they return along the southeast shore of the lake.
 (3697’elevation) The 42 mile ride is up the Williams Valley and takes the Evan’s Cutoff road down to beautiful Lake Roosevelt, where all riders join up on the route along the lake.
 (1860’ elevation)

 Printable pdf Maps:

 Please note that all routes are subject to change in response to road conditions or safety concerns.